Ukraine gets good news about its EU membership quest as Balkans countries slip back in the queue

 EU leaders are expected to decide whether to endorse those recommendations at a summit in Brussels on Dec.
 14-15.
 There is no guarantee that they will agree unanimously to do so.
 Hungary and Slovakia are notably cool about Ukraine’s aspirations, for example.

+Still, Russia's war in Ukraine has spurred the EU to open up its doors to new members, perhaps as soon as 2030, and countries mired in or emerging from conflict are keen to join.

-For 20 years, the prospect of EU membership has been a powerful driver of pro-democratic reform in countries wanting to join.
+For 20 years, the prospect of EU membership has been a powerful driver of pro-democratic reform in aspiring countries.
 But those in the Balkans – Albania, Bosnia, Montenegro, Serbia and Kosovo – have become discouraged by the bloc’s failure to live up to its lofty membership promises.

 On the other hand, some aspirants appear to be treading water.